ty4ko/PopcornTimeCE-desktop/README.md

 If you're comfortable getting up and running from a `git clone`, this method is for you.

-If you clone the GitLab repository, you will need to build a number of assets with npm.

-The [master](https://github.com/PopcornTime-CE/desktop/tree/master) branch which contains the latest release.
+The [nwjs-15-restructured](https://github.com/vzamanillo/desktop/tree/nwjs-15-restructured) branch which contains all the new code.

 #### Requirements